rome/tools/website/docs/introduction/commands.md

 #### Default configuration

-If you choose `yes`, it will create a default configuration file `rome.json` that looks like this:
+If you choose `yes`, `rome` will create a default configuration file `rome.json` that looks like this:

 ```json
 {